 Whitbread's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 2.27.
-A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.
+A PEG ratio over 1 can be interpreted as meaning shares are overvalued at the current rate of growth, or may anticipate an acceleration in growth.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Whitbread's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

 However, it's sensible to consider Whitbread's PEG ratio in relation to those of similar companies.

 Whitbread's EBITDA (earnings before interest, taxes, depreciation and amortisation) is £631 million.

 The EBITDA is a measure of a Whitbread's overall financial performance and is widely used to measure a its profitability.

 To put that into context you can compare it against similar companies.